SingularityGaming/Game.Supreme-Commander/README.md

 >Double tap: Whole map
 >- Q  all units
 >- A  air units
->- W  of the same type
+>- E  of the same type